Cost of Living in USA for Indian Students: 2025 Budget Guide

 3) Is health insurance mandatory for international students?

-In many universities, yes.
-Always check your university’s policy and whether waivers are allowed.
+At many universities, yes.
+Always check your university’s rules and whether insurance waivers are allowed.

 4) Should I choose on-campus or off-campus housing?

-On-campus is convenient and easier at the start; off-campus shared apartments are usually cheaper long-term.
-Many students start on-campus and move off-campus later.
+On-campus housing is easier and more convenient in the beginning.
+Off-campus shared apartments are usually cheaper over time.
+A lot of students start on-campus and move later once they understand the area better.

 5) What’s the smartest way to plan finances before arriving?